Argentine echoes for Credit Agricole in Greece

-PARIS Everything looked normal at Credit Agricole's (CAGR.PA) Argentine banks on a May Friday a decade ago - as normal as could be expected in a country grappling with a banking crisis after defaulting on its debts.
+PARIS, June 4 Everything looked normal at Credit Agricole's Argentine banks on a May Friday a decade ago - as normal as could be expected in a country grappling with a banking crisis after defaulting on its debts.

 There were rumours of trouble afoot but that was hardly surprising when panicky customers had been emptying cash machines and lining up at branches to cash their paychecks.
 Regulators insisted nothing was amiss.